 Cash equivalents include money market accounts and are classified as a level 1 measurement based on quoted prices in active markets for identical assets that the reporting entity can access at the measurement date.
-As of December 31, 2021 and 2020, the Company had a balance of \$195.1 million and \$250.0 million, respectively, in money market accounts.
+As of December 31, 2021, the Company had cash equivalent balances of \$195.1 million.
+As of December 31, 2022, the Company did not have any cash equivalent balances.